Freakwill/pyrimidine/README.md

 We define a population as a container of individuals or chromosomes, and an individual is a container of chromosomes.

-The methods are the functions or operators defined on $s$
+The methods are the functions or operators defined on $s$.

 ## Use